-Now, in the midst of the pain and anguish we are feeling throughout the world, for the on-going injustices and police brutality against people of color, the Healing Heart of Lushootseed spirit is calling to be shared with the world.
+Now, in the midst of all the pain and anguish felt throughout the world, with the ongoing injustices against people of color, the enduring healing power and spirit of “The Healing Heart of the First People of this Land” cries out to be shared once again.